 The EU is strongly committed to multilateral solutions to global challenges, offering steadfast support to international agreements such as the Paris Agreement to tackle climate change or the 2015 deal to prevent the development of nuclear weapons by Iran (Joint Comprehensive Plan of Action).

 Finally, the EU seeks close cooperation with other regional and multinational groupings in order to address common challenges together and work together at the international level.
 For example, the EU works very closely with the African Union to promote peace, stability and development in Africa and our shared region.
+The trilateral AU-EU-UN cooperation is an example of effective multilateralism in action, a new paradigm of joining forces with international and regional actors to address global challenges.
 Similarly, the EU has strong relations with groupings such as the Association of South-East Asian Nations (ASEAN).
-The EU seeks to conclude open multilateral trade deals (and is currently negotiating for example with the founding members of Mercosur) and to structure bilateral deals to in time integrate them into multilateral deals – e.g. from Singapore and Vietnam to ASEAN).
+The EU seeks to conclude open multilateral trade deals and recently has finalised a new generation of trade and political agreements with Canada, Japan, Vietnam and Singapore as well as with Mercosur.